 Role-Playing a UN Decision

-Taking on roles of the Security Council member nations, students weigh in on possible responses to a hypothetical situation and evaluate the UN decision-making process from multiple perspectives.
+Taking on roles of UN member states, students weigh in on possible responses to a hypothetical crisis and evaluate the UN decision-making process from multiple perspectives.

 Role-Playing the Three Options